mateuszmrozewski/CarND-Traffic-Sign-Classifier-Project/README.md

 easy to categorize.
 This leads me to thinking that the quality of the image must be really poor to make the correct predictions.

+The accuracy of captured images is 100% while it was 94.8% on the testing set thus is seems the model is overfitting.

 ## Final thoughts
 This project was an interesting follow up to the Deep Learning Nanodegree.
 I got a chance to practice more what I have learnt previously.
 I know that I could push it further by trying to augment the training dataset